 Behavioral Services

-The brief Therapeutic Behavioral Consultation overview video may be helpful to individuals and families in understanding what this service is, who it may benefit, and how individuals and supporters can successfully participate in this service.
+A brief Therapeutic Behavioral Consultation overview video may be helpful to individuals and families in understanding what this service is, who it may benefit, and how individuals and supporters can successfully participate in this service.
 This video is not an overview of regulations or the provider manual; see the links above for that information.

 The DBHDS/DMAS Practice Guidelines for Behavior Support Plans offers basic guidelines on the minimum elements that constitute an adequately designed behavior support plan through the Developmental Disability Medicaid waivers in Virginia.
-See the button below on “Quality reviews” for more information.

 Use the THERAPEUTIC BEHAVIORAL CONSULTATION SEARCH ENGINE to locate behaviorists that deliver this service.

-If you are a provider enrolled with DMAS to provide this waiver service and would like to have your organization’s contact information listed (or updated) on the search engine, please complete this formProviders must be enrolled with DMAS for the therapeutic consultation waiver service to be listed on the search engine.
+Please complete this form to have your organization listed.
+Providers must be enrolled with DMAS for the therapeutic consultation waiver service to be listed on the search engine.

 There are two primary provider types that deliver therapeutic consultation behavioral services in Virginia: Positive Behavior Support Facilitators (PBSF) and Board Certified Behavior Analysts®/Licensed Behavior Analysts (BCBA®/LBA).

 The DBHDS/DMAS Practice Guidelines for Behavior Support Plans outline the required content areas and associated minimum elements for behavioral programming through the therapeutic consultation waiver service.
 Additional information on positive behavior supports, person centered behavior planning, and trauma informed care is included.
+Related resources are below:

-DBHDS created the Behavior Support Plan Adherence Review Instrument (BSPARI) to determine adherence to the Practice Guidelines.
-The BSPARI Scoring Instructions and Feedback Guide outlines the scoring logic and the quality review process.
-An optional behavior support plan template is available here.
+- Behavior Support Plan Adherence Review Instrument (BSPARI) is used to determine adherence to the Practice Guidelines.
+Additionally, the BSPARI Scoring Instructions and Feedback Guide outlines the scoring logic and the quality review process.

-See a brief video overview of these efforts here.
+- See a brief video overview of these efforts here.

-To review reporting data on quality assurance and other metrics, visit this page and navigate to the reports labeled “Behavioral Supports Report”
+To review reporting data on quality assurance and other metrics, visit this page and navigate to the reports labeled “Behavioral Supports Report”.

 Archives for Behavior Analysis in Practice